Sights: Bead and Open

 Bead Sight: Simple round bead set into the top of the barrel near the muzzle of a shotgun.
+Some shotguns have a second, smaller bead about halfway back on the barrel.
+The shooter uses the shotgun to “point” at and follow a moving object.
 The bead is used only for a reference as the shotgun is pointed and moved to follow flying or running targets.

-Open Sight: Combination of a bead or post front sight and a notched rear sight.
-To aim, you center the top of the bead or post within the notch of the rear sight and line up on the target.
-While shooting, it is critical that your focus remains on the front sight and not on the target.
+Open (Iron) Sight: Combination of a bead or post front sight and a notched rear sight.
+These sights are simple and inexpensive.
+Open sights allow quick sighting.
+To aim, you center the top of the bead or post within the notch of the rear sight, and line up on the target.
+Open sights can be fixed or adjustable.